 ATTENDANCE

 FSU’s Composition Program maintains a strict attendance policy to which this course adheres: an excess of four (4) absences is grounds for failure.
 You are required to be an active member of the ENC 1101 classroom community, and if you do not attend class regularly, you cannot fulfill that requirement.
 You should always inform your instructor, ahead of time when possible, about why you miss class.
 Save your absences for when you get sick or for family emergencies.
 Not showing up for a conference counts as two absences.

+Since we are a hybrid class, attendance is counted differently.
+Online attendance will be counted on the days you are asked to participate in synchronous (at the same time) group discussions and small group work.
+The times we will participate in these discussions and group work will be on Thursdays during what would have been our scheduled class time: 11:00-12:15.
+If I find that you are not participating in these online group activities, I will email you of your absence.

 If you have an excellent reason for going over the allowed number of absences, you should call Undergraduate Studies (850 644 2451) and make an appointment to discuss your situation with them.
 If you can provide proper documentation of extreme circumstances (for example, a medical situation or some other crisis that resulted in you having to miss more than the allowed number of classes), Undergraduate Studies will consider the possibility of allowing you to drop the course and take it the following semester.